Sunday, 4 August 2024

 By early 1942, the Pacific Theatre of War was in full swing.
 By February of that year, Singapore had fallen and Darwin had suffered a devastating Japanese bombing attack killing hundreds of people.

-At the same time a lone Douglas C53 (based on the famous DC-3 Dakota) was on its way from Perth to Darwin piloted by 1st Lt Ray Vandiver, co-pilot 1st Lt Melvin C. Lewis, crew chief Sgt Milford W. Lambert and radio operator Pfc Melvin C. Scharp.
+At the same time, a lone Douglas C-53 Skytrooper* (based on the famous DC-3/Dakota) was on its way from Perth to Darwin, piloted by a USAAF crew of 1st Lt Ray Vandiver, co-pilot 1st Lt Melvin C. Lewis, crew chief Sgt Milford W. Lambert and radio operator Pfc Melvin C. Scharp.
 It was supposed to land at Broome before flying on to Darwin.
-Also aboard David Campbell and Jack Lyons, two reservist telegraphists for the Postmaster-General's Department (PMG). [more details]
+Also aboard were Australians David Campbell and Jack Lyons, two reservist telegraphists for the Postmaster-General's Department (PMG). [more details]

 Wreck site July 2024 (RE)